alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

   - Select the "DER encoded binary X.509" format and click "Next"

-  - Check the "Password" box, enter a password and click "Next"

   - Click "Browse", select a location to save the certificate and provide a name.
 Click "Next" then "Finish"